Hassan-Fawaz/Hassan-Fawaz.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hassan Fawaz, Research Engineer"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+# Hassan Fawaz, Research Engineer

 <div style="text-align: justify;">
 Hello and welcome to my personal website.
 My name is Hassan Fawaz.
 I am a research engineer specializing in the domain of telecommunications.
 Here's a brief overview of my academic and professional journey: